alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 argue anything about timelines.

-Improvements continually happen across the entire research stack, and most of these improvments have multiplicative benefits.
+Improvements continually happen across the entire research stack, and most of these improvements have multiplicative benefits.
 Multiplicative factors can be very powerful.
 One simple example is that to get 10x better results, you can either make one thing with a 10x better paradigm shift, or you can make ten different